dmerejkowsky/blog/content/post/2016-12-03-deploying-python-apps-the-easy-way.md

 ## The  problem

-Let's say you are building a [flask](http://flask.pocoo.org) application and you want to deploy it to your servers.
+Let's say you are building a [flask](http://flask.pocoo.org) application powered by [uwsgi](https://uwsgi-docs.readthedocs.io/en/latest/) and you want to deploy it to your servers.

 Here, I'm going to assume you are not using a service like